 Can you sell a house before probate?

-No, you cannot legally complete on the property sale before the Grant of Probate is provided to your solicitor.
+No, you cannot legally exchange contracts or complete on the property before the Grant of Probate is obtained and provided to your solicitor.

-How best to market a probate sale property?
+How to prepare a probate property for sale

 It is the executor’s responsibility to remove all furniture and belongings in the property before it is sold.
 This can be a time-consuming job so be sure to leave yourself enough time to complete it.